Back To Top

 Reviewed by: Rhiannon Derbyshire

-I've had my Helios for years and it still works as well as the day I unboxed it.
-It's the dryer I always come back to, even after trialling countless tools over my decade in the beauty industry.
-It's just great.
-Unpretentious, extremely powerful and easy to use, it has simple controls and well-made attachments that come on and off with ease.
+I've used my Helios for years and it still works as well as the day I first unboxed it.
+This is the dryer I always return to, even after trying near-countless others my decade working in the beauty industry.
+It's just... great.
+Unpretentious, extremely powerful and easy to use, the controls are simple while the well-made attachments come on and off with ease.

-It's the first I recommend to anyone asking for the best hair dryer for curly hair, working just as well to diffuse curls as it does smoothing them out on the (extremely rare) days when I can be bothered to try a sleeker blow dry.
+It's the first tool I will recommend to anyone asking for best hair dryer for curly hair recommendations, just as good at diffusing curls as stretching and smoothing them out on the (extremely rare) days when I can be bothered to try a sleeker blow dry.

 You do have to pay extra for the diffuser, which is, admittedly, a little annoying.
-But the combined total is cheaper than many of the other options on this list, which balances things out to make it the top choice for curls, in my opinion.
-Sometimes I worry that this classic has taken a bit of a back seat in the hair tool world – ultra-fancy and higher-tech options seem to launch on a near-monthly basis – but I'll always be loyal to ghd.
+But the combined total is still cheaper than many of the other options on this list, which balances the scales to make it the top choice for curls, in my opinion.
+Sometimes I'm concerned that this classic has taken a metaphorical back seat in the hair tool world – ultra-fancy and higher-tech options seem to launch on a near-monthly basis – but I'll always be loyal to my Helios.
 It's never let me down.

 See our full ghd Helios review for an in-depth guide to its capabilities